Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Clearly a sipping rum with a nice complexity to it.
 Excellent rum for the price IF you can find it.

 I tried this side by side with the El Pasador de Ora Gran Reserva, and it was surprisingly close.
-But I give that one the edge, as it was a tad smoother.
-If price matters to you, get this one, because it's so close to the Gran Reserva.
-If not, get that one.
+But I give that one the edge, as it was a tad smoother and tastier.
+If price matters to you, get this one, because it's close to the Gran Reserva.
+Otherwise, get that one.

 Smells and tastes of a sweet caramel, spice, oak, and tobacco.
 Like the Gran Reserva, this one too is just shy of a '9' to me.